 Has had three or more emergency room visits in the past year in combination with other evidence of high utilization of services (e.g. multiple prescriptions consistent with the diagnoses of chronic diseases).

 Has IHSS greater than or equal to 195 hours/month.
+Higher risk IHSS beneficiaries can be identified from the 834 enrollment file – Specialty Aid Codes “2K” and “2L”

 Is enrolled in MSSP.